-We examined behavioural responses of S. globosum to common aposematic and mimetic prey, and artificial models of prey, at our field site in Sobreda de Caparica, Lisboa, Portugal (38°33'67"N, 009°11'34''W).
-Adult S. globosum are the most abundant flower-dwelling predators at our site in spring (Ibarra, 2013), and are frequently observed attacking flower-visiting arthropods, including a range of mimetic hoverflies, and other non-mimetic flies.
-Although S. globosum frequently kills honeybee workers (Reader et al., 2006), we have not observed it attacking any of the venomous social wasps (Hymenoptera: Vespidae) which visit flowers to feed on nectar and/or hunt for prey, the most common of which is the paper wasp Polistes dominula (also referred to as P. dominulus).
-P. dominula appears to be a threat to S. globosum: spiders were attacked and consumed by wasps when kept in captivity together.
-For our experiments, we collected individuals of seven species of Diptera and two species of Hymenoptera from flowers on which S. globosum is known to forage (Figure 1; Table 1).
-Four of the dipteran species have black and yellow or orange stripes on the abdomen, and appear to be mimics of vespid wasps such as P. dominula, one is apparently a honeybee mimic, and two are apparently non-mimetic flies.
-Excluding the honeybee mimic (Eristalis tenax), we assigned the dipteran species a rank according to the accuracy with which human volunteers perceived they mimicked P. dominula.
-Twenty seven students at the University of Nottingham were shown one photograph selected at random from three high-resolution colour photographs of P. dominula, and one of three photographs (again, selected at random) of each of the six fly species.
-We used the best images of each species to which we had access, but the scale, lighting conditions etc. of these images varied as was not always known.
-Volunteers were asked to rank the fly species in the photographs in order of resemblance to P. dominula.
-We did not emphasise the importance of any particular cues/criteria in
+We examined behavioral responses of S. globosum to common aposematic and mimetic prey, and artificial models of prey, at our field site in Sobreda de Caparica, Lisboa, Portugal (38°33'67''N, 009°11'34''W).
+Adult S. globosum are the most abundant flowerdwelling predators at our site in spring (Ibarra 2013) and are frequently observed attacking flower-visiting arthropods, including a range of mimetic hoverflies and other nonmimetic flies.
+Although S. globosum frequently kills honeybee workers (Reader et al. 2006), we have not observed it attacking any of the venomous social wasps (Hymenoptera: Vespidae) that visit flowers to feed on nectar and/or hunt for prey, the most common of which is the paper wasp Polistes dominula (also referred to as P. dominulus).
+Polistes dominula appears to be a threat to S. globosum: spiders were attacked and consumed by wasps when kept in captivity together.

+For our experiments, we collected individuals of 7 species of Diptera and 2 species of Hymenoptera from flowers on which S. globosum is known to forage (Figure 1; Table 1).
+Four of the dipteran species have black and yellow or orange stripes on the abdomen and appear to be mimics of vespid wasps such as P. dominula, 1